dangoslen/dangoslen-me-site/content/blog/my-top-takeaways-from-team-topologies.md

 I won't get into each in this article as you can [see them summarized easily](https://danlebrero.com/2021/01/20/team-topologies-summary/).
 Instead, I want to focus on the underpinning concepts that can help your team(s) start to discover what type they are and how they should begin interacting with other teams.

 ### Create a Team API

 Software engineers know all about APIs.
 An API defines a responsibility boundary between different systems and a contract used to enforce those responsibilities.
-This is similar to how a legal contract is written between two parties to define responsibilities and the consequences of breaking those responsibilities.
+This is similar to how a legal contract is written between two parties.
+The contract defines the responsibilities of each party and consequences of breaking those responsibilities.

 Teams also should have such an API.
 Teams should have defined boundaries (often referred to as domains) that they own.
-As such, teams need to know how to interact when a system or a design requires collaboration between those domains.
+As such, teams need to know how to interact when a system or a design requires collaboration across domains.
 Hence, an API should be defined to help establish the "what is yours" and "what is ours."

 A team API should likely include
 * the team's mission
-* how to contact that team
+* how to contact them
-* a definition of the domain they own (and what they don't)
+* a definition of the domain they own
 * the preferred way to collaborate with that team

 Don't pretend this will be easy.
 In many organizations, lines have become blurry over years and years of shared code (we'll address this next), constant collaboration, and even bad software design.
 Teams might even have to collaborate with one another to agree on domains ("you own that - not us").
-Many teams' might never have even thought about their core mission - they've just been writing code according to the product specs from their product owner without giving a second thought.
+Many teams might have never even thought about their core mission - they've just been writing code according to the product specs from their product owner without giving a second thought.
+All this to say, creating a team API will take a good amount of effort.

 ### Define Code Ownership